UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 Notes:
 It is also possible to work with Git from the terminal instead of the JupyterLab Git client.
 We will later see that there are some advantages of working in the terminal for the more advanced commands.
 For now, let's see how we can perform the same cloning steps in the terminal as we just did via the graphical Git client.
+Note that we will never need to clone a project *both* from the Git client and the terminal, so we are just doing this here to show you how it is done in both interfaces.

 To clone a repository from the terminal, we will use the `git clone` command